It may be the Sunshine State, but it rains in Florida every now and then. It’s a little humid sometimes too…

 I stuck with Drylok, but you certainly don’t have to.

-All you need to do is squeeze the masonry crack filler into the holes and trim off any excess.
+All you need to do is squeeze the masonry crack filler into the holes and trim any excess.

 For a smooth finish, use some sandpaper to take off the excess.
 I skipped this step since I would put the frame and drywall on top of it.